Mohitkaintura123/gehu-ml-challenge-fault-detection/README.md

 These results indicate strong generalization capability.

-🔁 Reproducibility
+6. REPRODUCIBILITY

-1️⃣ Clone the Repository
+Clone the repository:

 git clone https://github.com/username/repo
 cd repo

-2️⃣ Install Dependencies
+Install dependencies:

 pip install -r requirements.txt

-3️⃣ Run Training
+Run the training script:

 python train.py
-📂 Output
+7. OUTPUT

-The script generates a file named:
+The script generates a file named "submission.csv" containing predictions for the test dataset.

-submission.csv

 Format:

 ID,Class

-Predictions are aligned with the original order of the test dataset.
+Predictions are aligned with the original order of the test data.

-🛠 Technologies Used
+8. TECHNOLOGIES USED

 Python